zmanio/atmos/index.md

 ### Retrying Synchronously

-When you retry synchronously you pass a block of code to the `retry()` method and that block is repeatedly executed until it completes successfully or ultimately fails in accordance with your policy.
+To retry synchronously you pass a block of code to the `retry()` method and that block is repeatedly executed until it completes successfully or ultimately fails in accordance with your policy.
 If a block completes successfully then the value the block evaluates to becomes the return value of `retry()`.
 If a block fails to complete successfully, meaning it was interrupted by a fatal error or had to abort after too many attempts, then the most recently thrown exception is thrown from `retry()`.

 Typically, a retry policy is declared as an implicit variable and the `retry()` method from the DSL is used to execute a synchronous retry operation.
 However, if you have multiple policies in the same scope (or if you want to avoid using implicit parameters) you can also call `retry()` directly on the policy object: